caroleolivier/caroleolivier.github.io/_posts/2017-09-18-preparing-for-a-screeing-interview.md

 * what is the level of responsibilities?
 * what is the level of expertise?
 * what does the team do?
-* who are the primary customers?
+* who are the primary customers? other interactions?

 ##### Role progression
 * are they opportunities to grow?
+* how to they evaluate employees?

 ##### Role and you
 * would you be excited to do the job on a daily basis?
-* do you fit the candidate description?
+* do you fit the candidate description? if not, how much does it matter?
 * what would bring to the job?
 * what would you bring to the team?
 * how would you progress?